Leading Expert on Oil, Energy, and Sustainability

 She was formerly senior editor and Middle East analyst for Petroleum Intelligence Weekly.
 Jaffe is widely published, including as co-author of Oil, Dollars, Debt and Crises: The Global Curse of Black Gold with Mahmoud El-Gamal and co-editor of Natural Gas and Geopolitics From 1970 to 2040.
 Her latest book is Energy’s Digital Future: Harnessing Innovation for American Resilience and National Security.

-As an energy consultant, Jaffe is a frequent keynote speaker at major energy industry and investment conferences and at board meetings of financial firms, energy companies and environmental NGOs.
+As an energy consultant, Energy Keynote Speaker Amy Myers Jaffe is a frequent speaker at major energy industry and investment conferences and at board meetings of financial firms, energy companies and environmental NGOs.

 Jaffe is a widely quoted commentator on oil, energy policy, and sustainability in the international media appearing regularly on a variety of television and print media, including CNN, PBS News Hour, Fox, National Public Radio, The Wall Street Journal, Financial Times, The New York Times and The Economist Magazine, Axios and Politico.